mstahv/spring-data-vaadin-crud/README.md

 ### Just deploy it

 The built jar file is really simple to deploy in modern PaaS services.
-E.g. if you have existing Bluemix account and are already logged in with your cf (CLI) tools just execute following:
+E.g. if you have existing cloud foundry account and are already logged in with your cf (CLI) tools just execute following:

 ```
 git clone https://github.com/mstahv/spring-data-vaadin-crud.git